 Tasted three times - last time in April 2013.
 Consistent notes.
-This wine displayed very intense and spicy flavors of cedar tree, leather and mocha, strong backbone, powerful structure and long finish.
+This wine displayed a very intense and spicy scent of a cedar tree, leather and mocha, strong backbone, powerful structure and long finish.
 You could feel the character of soil here.
 This wine was made under new management and by new cellar master who arrived in 2007.

 MONTROSE 2007 90p

 Tasted in April 2011.
-Pleasant surprise indeed, even if this wine didn't have ripeness, depth and concentration of 2008.
-Well balanced, nice tasty fruit, round and with nice length.
+A pleasant surprise indeed, even if this wine didn't have ripeness, depth and concentration of 2008.
+Well-balanced, nice tasty fruit, round and with nice length.

 MONTROSE 2006 92p

 Tasted twice - last time in April 2011.
 Not consistent notes.
-Made by completely new technical staff, after change of owner.
-From the barrel (April 2005) it was strong and distinct with stupendous structure, big depth and with beautiful balance between dark berries and fat tannin.
+Made by completely new technical staff, after the change of ownership.
+From the barrel (April 2005) it was strong and distinct with stupendous structure, big depth and with a beautiful balance between dark berries and fat tannin.
 In April 2011, it tasted closed and not willing to reveal anything.
-Certain dryness was noticeable, but I don't think it was because of unripe fruit, rather because of oak flavors being not fully integrated yet.
+Certain dryness was noticeable, but I don't think it was because of unripe fruit, rather because of oak flavours being not fully integrated yet.
 It'll take time for this wine to come out from its shell.

 MONTROSE 2005 97p